clhenrick/clhenrick.io/content/about/accessibility.md

 ## Feedback

-If you happen to find any problems with this site in terms of its accessiblity or usability, please do not hesitate to [contact me](/contact/) about them.
+If you happen to find any problems with this site in terms of its accessibility or usability, please do not hesitate to [contact me](/contact/) about them.
 I take these issues very seriously and will do my best to remediate them in a timely manner.

 ## Thanks and Credits

-Lastly, I would like to thank the many web accessibility practicioners who work tirelessly to test, write about, speak about, and file web browser bugs on accessibility.
+Lastly, I would like to thank the many web accessibility practitioners who work tirelessly to test, write about, speak about, and file web browser bugs on accessibility.
 Without these folks I would not be where I am today in terms of my knowledge of accessibility and inclusive design.
 They include but are not limited to:

 - [Léonie Watson](https://tink.uk/about-leonie/)
 - [Sara Soueidan](https://www.sarasoueidan.com/)